buda-base/digitization-guidelines/docs/digitization/digitization-en.md

 </table>

 Not all digital images have the same file format.
 There are many different formats for encoding image information.
 Different formats have different strengths and weaknesses; which one is used will depend on what you want to do with the file.
-Some file formats are good for making a really high quality image; others are good for making images that donít need to be high quality (because they will be viewed on a small screen, or uploaded online).
+Some file formats are good for making a really high quality image; others are good for making images that don‚Äôt need to be high quality (because they will be viewed on a small screen, or uploaded online).

 ## **Common File Formats for Digital Images**